sirius-cc-wu/mcp-mdspec/README.md

 ## Suggested Prompts for Developers

-Here are some suggested prompts to help developers effectively use the `mdnotes` MCP server through the Gemini CLI or other coding agents:
+Here are some suggested prompts to help developers effectively use the `mdspec` MCP server through the Gemini CLI or other coding agents:

 ### General Information & Discovery